dr8co/PrivacyShield/README.md

 The file shredder supports the following overwriting methods:

 * **Random Bytes** - Overwrites the file with random bytes.
-* **3-Pass DOD 5220.22-M** - Overwrites the file with a random byte, then with the complement of the random byte, and finally with random bytes.
+* **3-Pass DOD 5220.22-M** - Overwrites the file with a byte, then with the complement of the byte, and finally with random bytes.
 * **7-Pass DOD 5220.22-M** - 3-Pass DOD 5220.22-M twice, with a random overwrite in between.

 The default overwriting method is a 3-pass overwrite with random bytes.